-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 27 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 27 of 76 -- ------------ -----------------------------

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 28 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 28 of 76 -- ------------ -----------------------------

 All trainees and students will be expected to follow our control measures to reduce the spread of coronavirus.
 Mixing of trainees or students across groups will be kept to a minimum, and they should remain 2 metres from pupils and staff where possible.
 Face coverings will be worn at all times by trainees and students that move between settings or groups if they cannot maintain 2 metres distance from other adults or pupils.
 We will always recognise government guidelines on exemptions.
-All trainees and students will be required to read and agree to the actions in this Use of volunteers Potential for the introduction of coronavirus into the school Staff and pupils Serious Volunteers may be used to support the work of the school, as would usually be the case.
-All volunteers will be expected to follow our control measures to reduce the spread of coronavirus.
+All trainees and students will be required to read and agree to the actions in this risk assessment Use of volunteers Potential for the introduction of coronavirus into the school Staff and pupils Serious Volunteers may be used to support the work of the school, as would usually be the case.
+Low Low All volunteers will be expected to follow our control measures to reduce the spread of coronavirus.
 Mixing of volunteers across groups will be kept to a minimum, and they should remain 2 metres from pupils and staff where possible.
-Face coverings will be worn at all times by volunteers that move between settings or groups if they cannot maintain 2 metres distance from other adults or pupils.
-We will always recognise government guidelines on exemptions.
-Low Low
+Face coverings will be worn at all times by volunteers that move between settings or groups if they cannot maintain

-DS S Risk Assessment: School operation from 1 Sep ptember 2020 Issue 5.2 March 2021 Page 29 of 75
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 29 of 76